Surpassing spectator qubits with photonic modes and continuous measurement for Heisenberg-limited noise mitigation: Discussion

 In this work we have explored the basic spectator mode system.
 We use a linear measurement of the phase quadrature which necessitates neglecting higher order corrections due to spectator mode dephasing.
 A more sophisticated measurement apparatus could improve upon that, and perhaps relax the requirement for sufficiently weak noise.
 Recent work in using various adaptive algorithms \cite{wiseman_Quantum_2009,gupta_Adaptive_2020} or machine learning \cite{gupta_Machine_2018,mavadia_Prediction_2017} has been shown to improve the performance spectator qubits.
 It remains an open question whether the use of such techniques could improve the performance of spectator modes and to what extent there are optimal strategies for specific spectral densities or noise models (e.g., $1/f$, telegraph, etc).
+Similarly, the study of more general noise models (i.e., going beyond classical stationary noise) is an open direction for future work, not only within the context of the spectator photonic mode presented here, but more broadly within the entire paradigm of spectator quantum systems.

 Furthermore, the generalization of the spectator qubit concept could lead to other spectator quantum systems such as qubit or spin ensembles.
-The recent experiment reported in Ref.~\cite{singh_Midcircuit_2022} has many spectator qubits available; using those in a coordinated way may offer some of the advantages of the spectator mode regarding measurement imprecision.
+The recent experiment reported in Ref.~\cite{singh_Midcircuit_2023} has many spectator qubits available; using those in a coordinated way may offer some of the advantages of the spectator mode regarding measurement imprecision.
 Furthermore, one could imagine that the advantages of parametric driving to the spectator mode could be realized in spin ensembles using spin squeezing.
-These are all new avenues of the spectator quantum system concept to explore.
+These are all additional avenues of the spectator quantum system concept to explore.